Colleges by Location

 Student Organizations

-This school has 317 open-membership student organizations you can participate in.
+There are 317 student organizations and groups with open membership at this school.
 Sororities and fraternities are included in that number.
-The percentage of male students who are members of organizations is 24 and female students 29.
-The student organization with the highest level of popularity is American Medical Student Association, followed by Association of Commuter Students and United Black Students.
-Other popular student organizations at this school are Scuba Club and Hurricane Productions.
+At this school, 24% of male students are members of social organizations, while that percentage is 29 for female students.
+The student organization that has the biggest membership is American Medical Student Association, followed by Association of Commuter Students and United Black Students.
+Other popular organizations at University of Miami are Scuba Club and Hurricane Productions.

-Those who have a talent for music can join the University of Miami band or chorus.
+Students interested in music can join the University of Miami band or chorus.
 For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
+Interested in media and communication?
 University of Miami publishes its own newspaper and has its own radio station.

 Student Services

-There are emergency phone and alarm devices available around the clock.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
 The dormitory entrances are electronically operated.
 There is a security patrol that operates 24 hours a day.
-Theer is a nighttime transportation/escort service.
+The after-hours transportation/escort service is available.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Miami.

-All in all, campus life at University of Miami is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Miami is rich and vibrant and provides everything most students need.

 Career Services